 Once you have competed within a club level championship and have seen some success in your results, you may want to further your karting career by competing in the National Championship for your class.

-The British Kart Championship offer the best drivers in the country the opportunity to compete to become the British Champion.
+Alongside these the British Kart Championship offer the best drivers in the country the opportunity to compete to become the British Champion.
 Within the British Kart Championship there are 4 different categories, Rotax, IAME, Honda and KZ2.
 With the exception of KZ2, each of these categories have their own classes, split by either age or engine type.
 These classes will match those used in club championships around the country.

 Each championship features rounds at various circuits around the country to really test the skills of the driver.
 The level of competition is extremely high, with previous British champions including the likes of George Russell, Anthony Davidson, Paul di Resta and many more.